 It can help to keep in mind that regardless of the external changes noticed in those who have Alzheimer’s or dementia, they are still the same person inside with many of the very same character traits and feelings as always.
 They appreciate being in a relationship with other people, find comfort in familiar surroundings, and really benefit from meaningful, purposeful things to do.
 It’s a matter of spending some time to better understand the particular person and dedicating quality time to attempting to engage in hobbies and interests that he or she really loves.

 There are a number of ways you might help cultivate wellbeing and a positive mindset for a loved one with Alzheimer’s or dementia, even as the disease advances.
 Socialization is one of the most important ways you can help a loved one.
 Many relatives are fearful and not comfortable around their family member with dementia, and as a result, have a tendency to cut back on visits or even abandon them completely.
 It’s imperative to search out ways to help your loved one continue to be socially connected.
 Continue to visit, and engage the services of a professional home caregiver, such as CareWorks Health Services provides, to fill in the gaps.

-Call the experts in dementia care in Newport Beach, CA and the nearby areas at (949) 859-4700 for additional recommendations or to discuss more ways to help a family member with dementia enhance total wellbeing.
+Call the experts in Newport Beach memory care and care in the nearby areas at (949) 859-4700 for additional recommendations or to discuss more ways to help a family member with dementia enhance total wellbeing.
 Our professionally trained Alzheimer’s and dementia care team is readily available to provide trustworthy respite services, allowing members of the family necessary time away to rest and revitalize, knowing their loved one is receiving the very best care.